FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 But this is `Term`, and `Term` too has its own progress bars API.
 We think you'll like it.
 If not, worry not! `Term`'s progress bars play well `ProgressLogging.jl`, scroll to the bottomof this page!

 !!! warning
-    In the docs each "update" of the progress bar gets printed in a new line.
-This is not what it looks like in reality.
-    We **encourage** you to copy-paste the code below and try it out in your own console.
+    Progress bars do some terminal magic that doesn't play well with how the docs are rendered here.
+If you want to see what progress bars actually look like, we **encourage** you to copy-paste the code below and try it out in your own console.
 Or head to [github](https://github.com/FedeClaudi/Term.jl) where you can find more examples.

 So this is what a progress bar looks like in `Term`: